 It can be tricky to pinpoint a location with access every year, as farmers tend to rotate their crops.
 This maintains nutrient levels in their fields, which helps to reduce soil erosion and increase soil fertility.

 So every year I’m scouting for new fields!
 Usually I find some with a public footpath running straight through it, but if not I get in touch with the farmer for permission to stick to the tractor paths, so as not to embarrass clients with the risk of trespassing!

 You’ll find them at their most vibrant between middle of April to the first week of May, before the flowers go to seed.

-Last year I stumbled across riverbanks that had been completely transformed with clusters of tiny white flowers.
+A couple of years ago I stumbled across riverbanks that had been completely transformed with clusters of tiny white flowers.
 And if you love the smell of garlic you are in for a treat!

 I believe you are allowed to pick wild garlic, and this tasty recipe includes how to pick it at its best.

 Even Nandos uses wild garlic as an ingredient in the mayonnaise for one of their burgers 🙂

 They make a stunning backdrop with lots of fun paths to meander through, so adding this location to my seasonal family photo ideas was a no-brainer!